manytask/manytask/docs/system_setup.md

      Note: Save private key (! it will apper only once) or create new if old is lost

+2. Create google group with all your tutors to add all tutors as admins in one move
+   (for example `ysda-python-course@googlegroups.com`)

 ### Gitlab

 1. Create new oauth application in [gitlab admin area -> applications](https://gitlab.manytask.org/admin/applications/), save `client_id` and `client_secret`